PREAMBLE AND SUMMARY

 Slovakia became a signatory to the United Nations Framework Convention on Climate Change (UNFCCC) in 1994 and a party to the Kyoto Protocol in 2002.

-By Resolution No. 256/2014, the Government adopted the Policy, Principles and Strategy for Further Development of Nuclear Safety.
+By resolution of the Slovak Government No. 256/2014, the Government adopted the Policy, Principles and Strategy for Further Development of Nuclear Safety.
 The aim of the resolution is to summarize and strengthen the principles needed to protect the public and the environment from the harmful effects of ionizing radiation associated with peaceful uses of nuclear energy (see www.economy.gov.sk and www.ujd.gov.sk).

 1.1.2.
 Estimated available energy